-Join Todd Perkins for an in-depth discussion in this video Conditional statements, part of Up and Running with Java Applications.
+Join Todd Perkins for an in-depth discussion in this video Conditional statements, part of Learning Java Applications (2016).

 - Our next Java element to review…is conditional statements.…A conditional statement evaluates an expression…as true or false…and enables you to run code if it's true…or if it's not true.…Let's look at how they work in Java.…I'm going to write if and some paranthesis…and some curly braces.…Inside of the paranthesis…I'm going to type 1 and two equal signs 1.…Remember that in programming…two equal signs means 'is equal to'.…It's a comparison operator.…